-Good service leaders, with sound and appropriate methods of choosing them, are at all levels indispensable for our future functioning and safety.
+Good service leaders, together with sound and appropriate methods of choosing them, are at all levels indispensable for our future functioning and safety.
+The primary world service leadership once exercised by the founders of A.A. must necessarily be assumed by the Trustees of the General Service Board of Alcoholics Anonymous.